WOW! Dulquer Salmaan-Amaal Sufiya's Little Princess In Named...

 Double Joy For Dulquer

-release day of Dulquer Salmaan's latest movie Comrade In
+release date of Dulquer Salmaan's latest movie Comrade In

 America.
-It was a double whammy for the actor, as the movie
+It was a double joy for the actor, as the movie also

-also went to become a big success.
+went to become a big success.

 The Dream-Come-True Moment